 Explore other biographies:Senior Management

-Mrs. Thompson has reported on the careers of five Prime Ministers and has covered seven election campaigns as a field reporter.
-Her work has allowed her to travel the world, to Europe and Asia, Latin America and across the United States.
+Ms. Thompson has reported on the careers of five Prime Ministers and has covered seven election campaigns as a field reporter.
+Her work has allowed her to travel the world.

 Ms. Thompson has received numerous awards and citations for her work in media and the arts from organizations including the New York Academy of Television Arts and Sciences (The Emmy Awards), the RTNDA Awards, and a Gemini nomination for a documentary she worked on about the Dionne Quintuplets’ trust fund.

 In 2010, she received a lifetime achievement award from Canadaʼs National Press Club.
 In 2012, she received the Queen’s Diamond Jubilee Medal and was honoured as a “national trailblazer” by the Women in Communications and Technology (WCT) organization.
 In 2013, she was named a mentor by the prestigious Trudeau Foundation and was asked to join Carleton University’s Board of Governors.
 In 2014 she won the CEO’s Award of Excellence from the National Arts Centre.

 She is a graduate of Carleton University in Journalism and Political Science and from the Schulich School of Business where she recently completed an Executive Leadership course in Media and Performing Arts Management.
 She is married with two children.
 She is fluently bilingual.
 Her family is proud of its Métis ancestry.